Daniel J. Frey

 The house has to be actually on fire before they think about taking the stacked newspapers out.

-They plant an herb garden and come back a few months later to see the weeds have taken over.
+They plant an herb garden and return a few months later to find that the weeds have taken over.

 Our nation needs to tend to its democracy right now.

-Dr. Martin Luther King Jr. admonished us all that the task of equality and justice for all wasn't going to get done in a day.
+Dr. Martin Luther King Jr. admonished us all that the task of achieving equality and justice for all would not be accomplished in a day.

 We each have our part to do.